top of page

 Poetry Collective

 Poetry is often portrayed as an academic, even elitist art form, but it doesn't have to be!
 Words are free, and we should all have access to industry standard information.
-When we lift up our community, we all succeed together, and that's exactly what the Midnight Draft poets plan to do for one another!
-Whether that means sharing our resources and experience, offering feedback on new works, helping to promote poetry events, or even suggesting and discussing great reads, poets always do better when we work together.
+Collectives offer opportunities for writers to connect, forge new friendships, and provide resources for support, activism, and inspiration, and that's exactly what the Midnight Draft Poets aim to do for one another.
+Whether that looks like sharing our experiences with publishing or education, offering feedback on new works, helping promote poetry events, or even suggesting and discussing great reads, poets always do better when we work together!

 Check out our current members below, visit one of our upcoming events, or browse the shop to see what our poets have recently published.